thebigcicca/Shades-Of-Sky/README.md

 # shades-of-sky

-🦄 Shades of Sky offers a hand-picked selection of bold and calm shades of Sky that will transform your code into a visually stunning masterpiece.
-With its carefully crafted color palette, this theme brings a sense of style, elegance, and whimsy to your favorite code editor, making your coding sessions a delightful journey of creativity.
+🦄 Shades of Sky offers a hand-picked selection of svelte and calm shades of sky, for inspired and creative developers, perfect for boosting your workflow!
+Get the best of both worlds 🌍 using shades of sky, Sometimes a little color 🎨 is all you need.

 <div align="center">